Skip to content

 Léo Paul Rousseau

 The $1,500,000 difference doesn’t come from profit.
-It comes from factors the owner can influence.
+It comes from what a buyer can believe, verify, finance, and transfer without taking on too much risk.

 Value isn’t fixed

 Most of the factors that drive value are under your control.
-They don’t move overnight — but an owner who starts 12 to 24 months before the sale can transform how their file reads.
+They don’t change overnight, but an owner who starts 12 to 24 months before a sale can change how the business is read by a buyer.

 This isn’t about luck.
 It’s about preparation.